Reportr/dashboard/README.md

 ## APIs

-Reportr use a HTTP REST API to track event and manage models.
+Reportr uses a HTTP REST API to track event and manage models.

-Data are always JSON encoded and Base64 encoded and passed as a "*data*" argument.
-You can pass a "*callback*" arguments for using HTTP API in a client side application.
+Data is always JSON encoded and Base64 encoded and passed as a "*data*" argument.
+You can pass a "*callback*" arguments for using the HTTP API in a client side application.

-You can get some libraries to use Reportr in Python and Javascript in the *examples* directory.
+Python and Javascript libraries for Reportr are in the *examples* directory.
 To build the Javascript client library, you will need 'browserify' (npm install -g browserify).

 #### Track events

-Events are definied by 'event', 'namespace' and 'properties'.
-You can alse specify optional paramaters such as 'id' for updating unique event if existant or 'timestamp' to define time position for the event.
+Events are defined by 'event', 'namespace' and 'properties'.
+You can alse specify optional parameters such as 'id' for updating unique event if existant or 'timestamp' to define time position for the event.

 ```
 <host>/api/<token>/events/track